 The F12 is definitely on the bigger and heavier side, but as long as you can lug it into place, you should be good to go.
 Powered subs like this one are easy to set up, just plug it into any standard receiver with an RCA cable.
 The company has a 5 year all inclusive warranty, which is outstanding – 1-2 years of coverage is more the norm for lower priced speakers.

-If you’re looking to maximize specs with a minimal price (we think ~$200 and under is a fair benchmark to call “budget”), then the F12 seems, as of now, like the best choice.
-You can opt for less power and get fairly decent subs for as much as about half that, and that might be all that some people need, but this is the kind of speaker that will go the distance until you’re ready (if ever) to spend a premium to venture into the realm of HiFi.
+If you’re looking to maximize specs with a minimal price (we think ~$200 and under is a fair benchmark to call “budget”), then the F12 seems, as of now, likely the best choice.
+The only other subs that really compete with it are the Dayton lineup (reviewed here), with which you can also go smaller and save money.
+The F12 is the kind of speaker that will go the distance until you’re ready (if ever) to spend a premium to venture into the realm of HiFi.